gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 server (for example, to load or save data), it makes an HTTP request across the network using a <a href="DevGuideServerCommunication.html#DevGuideRemoteProcedureCalls">remote procedure call (RPC)</a>.
 While processing an RPC, your server is executing server-side code.</p>

-<p>GWT provides an RPC mechanism based on Java Servlets to provide access to server side resources.
-This mechanism includes generation of efficent client and server side code to
+<p>GWT provides an RPC mechanism based on Java Servlets to provide access to server-side resources.
+This mechanism includes generation of efficent client-side and server-side code to
 <a href="DevGuideServerCommunication.html#DevGuideSerializableTypes">serialize</a> objects across the network using <a href="DevGuideCodingBasics.html#DevGuideDeferredBinding">deferred
 binding</a>.</p>

 <p class="note"><strong>Tip:</strong> Although GWT translates Java into JavaScript for client-side code, GWT does not meddle with your ability to run Java bytecode on your server whatsoever.
 Server-side code doesn't need to be translatable, so you're free to use any Java library you find useful.</p>

-<p>GWT does not limit you to this one RPC mechanism or server side development environment.
+<p>GWT does not limit you to this one RPC mechanism or server-side development environment.
 You are free to integrate with other RPC mechanisms, such as JSON using the GWT
 supplied <a href="/javadoc/latest/com/google/gwt/http/client/RequestBuilder.html">RequestBuilder</a> class, <a href="DevGuideCodingBasics.html#DevGuideJavaScriptNativeInterface">JSNI</a> methods or a third party library.</p>